Snabes06/tikt/README.md

 # Tikt

-This is a JavaScript-interpreted toy programming language skeleton.
+This is a JavaScript-interpreted toy programming language with tiktok brainrot.

 ## Usage